 (2) The relevant officials are to take notice of this Part and are to record and register in the appropriate manner the documents necessary to show the effect of this Part.

-[Section 166 inserted by No. 28 of 2015 s.
+[Section 166 inserted: No. 28 of 2015 s.
 66.]

 167. Transfer of documents